Published on 23/01/2020

-Iceland is the world leader in renewable energy generation and produces more electricity per person than any other country on earth.
-Nearly 100% of their energy come from renewable sources because of their unique landscape.
+Iceland is the world's leader in renewable energy generation and produces more electricity per person than any other country on earth.
+Nearly 100% of their energy comes from renewable sources because of their unique landscape.
 Iceland generates hydropower and geothermal energy, which produces around 95% of the country's heating.

 Norway produces 98% of its energy from renewable sources.
 Hydropower has been the primary source of the production for some time, but both wind and thermal energy contribute to Norwegian electricity production.

-Kenya currently produces 70% of energy from renewable energy and aiming to be 100% powered by green energy by 2020.
+Kenya currently produces 70% of energy from renewable sources and aiming to be 100% powered by green energy by 2020.

 In the last ten years, Uruguay managed to significantly reduce its carbon footprint without government subsidies and without an increase in consumer costs.
 This has been achieved through a positive governmental regulatory environment which encourages the public and private sectors to work together.
 Power cuts, which were a significant issue in the country, were also reduced as a result.